 A "manufacturer's warranty" of their products is the number one item that you should be looking for.
 If the individual installer goes out of business, there will be someone standing behind the products.
 The best of these manufacturers have very simple and comprehensive warranties for their products.
 One specific manufacturer has a three-part warranty form that states exactly what is covered and for how long.
 One copy goes to the installing contractor for his records and the other two go to the property owner.
 The property owner then submits one of their copies directly to the manufacturer so there is no doubt that it has been filed.
 Simple and effective.

-Warranties should not be difficult, they should be readily available and straight forward.
+Warranties should not be difficult, they should be readily available and straightforward.
 They need to state what is covered and for how long.

 Don't play the warranty game.
 Hire quality foundation repair companies to work on your most valuable assets and rest assured that you have taken the correct steps to get what you pay for.
 My Foundation Repairs will make sure you are matched up with a contractor with a strong and clear warranty.